 - Do not abandon novice teachers by never visiting their class or never offering them support before and after school.
 Do not single out novice teachers only for classroom visits, either, which can intentionally send the wrong message about who needs (and gets) support.
 Effective instructional leaders walk through all classrooms regularly because the art of teaching can be improved upon throughout a teacher’s years.
 And, all students are impacted by a teacher’s effectiveness no matter the class or years of teaching experience their teacher possesses.

 - Provide positive feedback and set new goals or next steps.
 In conjunction with the goal setting above, it will be important to provide positive feedback to feed the new teacher’s growth while also giving them next steps.
 Novice teachers will need to know the areas in which they are improving so they can build on those areas to proceed to their next steps.

-- Using the graphic below, remember that novice teachers are on a roller coaster when it comes to this work, so be prepared to counsel, mentor, and guide novice teachers as they learn how to become effective pedagogues in this demanding profession.
+- Remember that novice teachers are on a roller coaster when it comes to this work, so be prepared to counsel, mentor, and guide novice teachers as they learn how to become effective pedagogues in this demanding profession.

 Ultimately, if novice teachers are not supported effectively, it is our students who lose.
 The vicious cycle of novice teachers leaving the profession after the first few years only serves to bring in more novice teachers, who, in turn, might leave, and the cycle goes on.
 We know that student learning is impacted by the teachers in the classroom and so we need to grow and develop our pedagogues so that the children have positive experiences and are also able to grow and develop successfully.
 Although, these suggestions can be thought of as band-aids for the root causes of an unsupported profession as is, we can always iterate and improve the schools we are in, even if the system is broken.

 ABOUT GUEST AUTHOR TRACY BAUER